 Greece’s culinary tradition is more than 4,000 years old

 Some of the Greek dishes we eat today, can be traced back to the dietary habits of our ancestors thousands years ago.
-Even now, Greek diet is based on Mediterranean diet’s holy trinity: olive oil, wine and grains.
+Even now, Greek food is based on Mediterranean diet’s holy trinity: olive oil, wine and grains.
 Another triptych Greek food is known for is freshness, locality and seasonality.
 This is why it’s hard to recreate Greek recipes, when you cook them back home.
 Our cookery may not be hard to master, but its basic values must be respected to bring out authentic Greek flavours on your plate.

 Did you now?
 Archestratus, a Greek writer and gourmand, is thought to have written the first Greek “cookbook” in 350 B.C.
 “The Life of Luxury” is a mock epic poem, advising a gastronomic reader on where to find the best food in the Mediterranean world (sources: Wiki, Brittanica).

-The diverse regional Greek cuisine
+The diverse regional Greek food

 What is put on the table around the country, depends on what it’s available in every geographical region.
 Greece, despite its small size, boasts a very diverse terrain that influences our diet.
 For example, inhabitants of the Greek islands and along the coastline of Greece dine on plenty of fish and seafood.
 Which is not the case for the people of Greece’s mainland, which is covered by mountainous, semi-mountainous and landlocked areas.
 Locals living there don’t have easy access to fresh fish from the sea, and consume more meat and dairy produced in their own farms.